 Dr. Popoola has transnational teaching experience.
 She has almost ten years of experience teaching and researching in higher education in Nigeria.
-Her classes focused on gender and its intersection with various subjects such as history, politics, technology, environment, international relations, institutions, and human rights.
-In the United States, as a principal instructor, she taught multiple classes that explored Africa in postcolonial films and literature, feminism in African film and literature, queer representation and lived experiences in African and Black cultural productions, and an introduction to African cultural expression.
+She teaches classes that focus on the overlap and detours in race, women, gender, and sexualities in Africa and the African Diaspora, in addition to how echoes and detours in relations of power reinforce the subjectivity and politics of difference.
+In the United States, as a principal instructor, she taught multiple classes that explored Africa in postcolonial films and literature, feminism in African film and literature, queer representation and lived experiences in Africa and the Afro-diaspora, and an introduction to African cultural expression.
 She also worked as a teaching assistant for classes on Introductory Survey to Africa, African Storyteller, Introduction to African Literature, and Introduction to African Cultural Expression.

 Dr. Popoola’s work has been published in many reputable journals, including the Journal of African Cultural Studies, the Journal of Cultural Research, Women Studies International Forum, Feminist Africa, the Canadian Journal of African Studies, and the Journal of Asian and African Studies, among others.